Supporting your pupils through the COVID-19 pandemic

 How can staff be supported during this time?

-Over the last couple of months, the world has changed for all of us and schools have done a magnificent job of adapting, while being thrust into a completely different role with a range of competing priorities.
-We are in awe of how schools have managed to get to a place where they can begin to open for some children.
-However, this process has not been straightforward or simple and we are aware of the toll it has been taking on staff.
-Take a look at our ideas for supporting the wellbeing of staff.
+The world has changed for all of us, and schools have done a magnificent job adapting and dealing with a range of competing priorities.
+We are in awe of how schools have navigated all the different challenges and consistently provide pupils and their families with ongoing support and stability.
+We know this process has not been straightforward and we are aware of the toll it has been taking on staff.
+Here are our ideas for supporting the wellbeing of staff during this time.

 How should I prepare for children coming back?

-So much work has been done by schools in their risk assessments to prepare for reopening.
-In this section, we think of ways to reduce anxiety and increase a sense of safety and belonging to children returning.
+So much risk assessments and work have already been put in place to help ensure schools can remain open throughout the pandemic.
+In this section, we think of ways to reduce anxiety and increase a sense of safety and belonging to children returning after another lockdown.

 How do I support my students at this time?

-It’s hard to know how children and young people will be feeling and coping at this moment.
-For a lot of children, it will be exciting to return to school and they will adapt quickly and smoothly to their new routine.
-However, for others coming back to school, as well as those who are still at home, things might be tough, so it's important to focus on two key elements for everyone.
-The first is acknowledging how we are feeling so that we learn to express our emotions, have them validated and realise that we are not alone.
-The second is developing a sense of hope and resilience in the future.
+It can be hard to know how children and young people will be feeling and coping at the moment, so it can be useful to focus on two elements for everyone.
+The first is to acknowledge our feelings to learn to express our emotions, have them validated and recognise that we are not alone.
+The second is to develop a sense of hope and resilience in the future.

-Below you'll find a mix of resources you can download to support all young people at this time.
-You can also visit our coronavirus and mental health page and share this with young people you know.
+In this section, you'll find a mix of resources you can download to support all young people at this time.
+You can also visit our coronavirus and mental health page and share this with young people you know

 We also provide a variety of training courses on key mental health topics.
 For more information get in touch with our training team to discuss your needs.